Eye worms: Symptoms, treatment and more

 Toxocariasis

 Toxocariasis is an infection caused by roundworms that live in the gut of dogs (Toxocara canis) and cats (Toxocara cati).
 The feces of the animals can deposit the roundworms in the soil, and people can acquire them by mistakenly eating the worms’ eggs from contaminated soil.
-Though it’s very rare, these worms can infect the eye, and if left untreated, such an infection can lead to blindness.
+Though it’s not common, these worms can infect the eye, and if left untreated, such an infection can lead to blindness.

-See related: Can dogs get pink eye?
+SEE RELATED: Can dogs get pink eye?

 Ocular cysticercosis